 In the event of us being over-subscribed, applications are allocated according to our over-subscription criteria:

-All children whose statement of Special Educational Needs (SEN) or Education, Health and Care (EHC) plan names the school will be admitted before any other places are allocated.
+All children, whose Education, Health and Care Plan (EHCP) names the school, will be admitted before any other places are allocated.

 If the school is not oversubscribed, all applicants will be offered a place.